 Dan: Definitely.
 I would, I would prefer the first interpretation.
 We’re not, we’re not touching those simply because like, we don’t feel like, you know,

 Those can make compelling stories.
 And I’m never going to be the one to say to someone who is marginalized and who wants to combat those things. that that is something that should be left out of the story.
 That’s why I’m saying we’re not touching it because other people can’t and they can tell a compelling story that way.

 It’s just you know, I am, I’m a white DM and I know, you know, what’s my, you know, I know what stories that, you know, it’s just, it’s not, it’s really not my place to tell.
 And, uh, so it’s like, I don’t, I definitely don’t feel comfortable like touching, you know, fantasy racism and things like that.
 People use this for an escape and and I’ve, you know, I’ve seen marginalized creators talk about how uncomfortable it is in something they enjoy to see, you know, like really really compelling cognates for real-world racism.

 It’s like, I came here to escape this, you know, and that kind of

-thank you for handling that with grace.
+Lucas: Okay.
+Thank you for handling that with grace.
 It’s a, it’s a tough question and it can go sideways really quick.

 Dan: Oh, yeah, I’m sure